SwastiBahetee26/SQL_DataCleaning_NashvilleHousingData/README.md

 The raw housing data used in this project is contained in a single Excel file:

-- **NashvilleHousingData.xlsx** - Contains the initial raw data with housing information.
+- **NashvilleHousing.xlsx** - Contains the initial raw data with housing information.

 ## How to Use